userbot8895/HUB-Plus/guides/Install.md

 Then, to make sure the bot can install the extra modules, do `.pkg update`.
 Then, run `.pkg list` and make sure `hyperbot++` shows up there.

 ### Adding extra config fields
-Open `config.py` in a text editor, and add this after the end:
+Open the userbot's `config.py` (`config.env` is not supported) in a text editor, and add this after the end:
 ```
 class PlusConfig(object):
     # Your best friends.
 Required for some modules.